Document Bank of Virginia

 Context

-The 105 delegates elected to the convention included 24 Black men, the first Black men elected to public office in Virginia.
-The convention met from December 3, 1867, to April 17, 1868, and was chaired by federal judge John C. Underwood.
+After the Civil War, Virginia and other Confederate states were required by Congress to write new state constitutions in order for their representatives to be seated in Congress.
+Virginia's convention met from December 3, 1867 to April 17, 1868, and included 24 Black men among the 105 elected delegates.
+They were the first Black men elected to public office in Virginia.
 The African American delegates participated in the discussions and debates and voted to approve the new state constitution.
 They played an important role in changing the policies and practices of state governance.
-This document includes entrees for three of the Black delegates, Thomas Bayne, John Brown, and David Canada, in the convention's attendance book.
+This document includes entries for three of the Black delegates—Thomas Bayne, John Brown, and David Canada—in the convention's attendance book.
 The book documents the days that each member attended the convention and how much pay they received for their service.

-The "Underwood Constitution," as it was sometimes known, institutionalized the rights of Black men to vote.
-John C. Underwood argued that women should also be allowed to vote, but the convention ignored his recommendation.
-Delegates debated whether to amend the preamble to the constitution by replacing the word “men” with “mankind, irrespective of race or color.”
+The "Underwood Constitution," as it was sometimes known because the convention's president was federal judge John C. Underwood, institutionalized the right of Black men to vote.
+Delegates debated whether to amend the preamble to the constitution by replacing the word “men” with the words “mankind, irrespective of race or color.”
 Along with many white delegates, some Black delegates opposed the suggestion because they preferred to keep any references to color or race out of the constitution.
 A new section was added, however, stating that "all citizens of the State are herby declared to possess equal civil and political rights and public privileges."

 The new constitution created a more democratic form of county government.
-It also included for the first time a provision to allow for amendment of the state constitution.
-One of its most important reforms was requiring the creation of a statewide system of free public schools, a major priority for those who had been enslaved and denied an education.
+It also included for the first time a provision to allow the state constitution to be amended.
+One of its most important reforms was requiring the creation of a statewide system of free public schools, a major priority for those Virginians who had been enslaved and denied an education.

 Citation: Virginia Constitutional Convention (1867-1868), Attendance book, 1867-1868.
 Accession 40656.
 State Government Records Collection, Library of Virginia, Richmond, Va.
 23219.